We Make Intellectual Jokes

 Computer: “Geometric progression?”

-15. Gravatar Luke Maciak UNITED STATES Says:
+13. Luke Maciak UNITED STATES Mozilla Firefox Windows says:

 On that note - I think that ST:TNG totally killed the “AI’s don’t get humor” joke.
 There were times I wanted to punch Data in the face until he segfaults - and I didn’t even watch that show regularly or anything.
 It just seems that every time that show is on TV I see the damn android failing hard at trying to be more human.